AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/KondoEffect.md

 title: The Kondo Effect
 author: Austen Lamacraft
 chapter: 11
-summary: A localized spin in a Fermi sea; Divergences at second order; Poor man's scaling.
+summary: A localized spin in a Fermi sea; Divergences at second order; Poor man's scaling; Quantum Dots
 ---

 ## Contents
 {:.no_toc}

-* ToC
+* Toc
 {:toc}

 ---